Dryden McKay

-Dryden Dowd McKay (born November 25, 1997) is an American professional ice hockey goaltender for the Newfoundland Growlers in the ECHL while under contract to the Toronto Marlies of the American Hockey League.
+Dryden Dowd McKay (born November 25, 1997) is an American professional ice hockey goaltender for the Utah Grizzlies of the ECHL.
 He is the son of Ross McKay, a goaltender who played one game in the National Hockey League for the Hartford Whalers in 1991.
 After posting a shutout in a 1–0 win over St. Cloud State on October 8, 2021, McKay tied the record for career shutouts in NCAA DI men's hockey history with 26 career shutouts.
 He later won the 2022 Hobey Baker Award as the best NCAA men's ice hockey player.

 Early life

 McKay was born on November 25, 1997, in Downers Grove, Illinois.
 Father Ross McKay was a former goaltender who played one game in the National Hockey League for the Hartford Whalers in 1991.
 He was named after Montreal Canadiens goaltender Ken Dryden and wears number 29 in his honor.
 Although he grew up a fan of Carey Price, McKay favored Jaroslav Halák and Juuse Saros as inspirations due to their shared lack of height.